 Background Information

-On April 20, 2006 the Cloud-Aerosol Lidar Infrared Pathfinder Satellite Observation (CALIPSO), was launched from Vandenberg Air Force base in California (Winker et al, 2007).
-CALIPSO was the first satellite-based lidar systems in orbit, following the Lidar In-space Technology Experiments (LITE).
-Before LITE , lidar observations had only been made with ground based installations and some small number of airplane based systems, lidar in space was only theoretical.
+On April 20, 2006 the Cloud-Aerosol Lidar Infrared Pathfinder Satellite Observation (CALIPSO), was launched from Vandenberg Air Force base in California (Winker et al., 2007).
+CALIPSO was among the first satellite-based lidar systems in orbit, following the Lidar In-space Technology Experiments (LITE).
+Before LITE , lidar observations had only been made with ground-based installations and some small number of airplane-based systems; lidar in space was only theoretical.
 Where LITE was a temporary test of the viability of using lidar in space to observe the atmosphere, CALIPSO is a semi-permanent system (Winker et al, 1996).
 Its purpose is to observe clouds and aerosols in the atmosphere, allowing researchers to track and understand their effects.
-Due to the relatively new quality of lidar data, formatting data and accessibility can be enhanced in many ways (Winker et al., 2013).
-CALIPSO’s instrument package is comprised principally of the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP), along with a Wide Field Camera (WFC) and an Imaging Infrared Radiometer (IIR) (Winker et al, 2007).
+Due to the relative newness of lidar data, formatting data and accessibility can be enhanced in many ways (Winker et al., 2013).
+CALIPSO’s instrument package is comprised principally of the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP), along with a Wide Field Camera (WFC) and an Imaging Infrared Radiometer (IIR) (Winker et al., 2007).

 CALIOP sends pulses of 532nm and 1064nm into the atmosphere.
-By utilizing two receiver channels for the 532 nm wavelength and a total attenuated backscatter at the 1064 nm wavelength CALIPSO has the ability to identify several different types of aerosol, both anthropogenic (biomass burning and urban pollution) and biogenic ( desert dust, natural, sea salt, and volcanic) (Omar et al, 2009).
-With the data taken from the measurements, scientists are able to further chemically classify the aerosols (black carbon, organic carbons, sulfates, etc.) (Omar et al, 2009).
-CALIPSO determines the type based on an algorithm consisting of both backscatter measurements and volume depolarization ratio measurements (Omar et al, 2009).
+By utilizing two receiver channels for the 532 nm wavelength and a total attenuated backscatter at the 1064 nm wavelength CALIPSO has the ability to identify several different types of aerosols, both anthropogenic (biomass burning and urban pollution) and biogenic ( desert dust, natural, sea salt, and volcanic) (Omar et al., 2009).
+Scientists are also able to further chemically classify the aerosols (black carbon, organic carbons, sulfates, etc.) (Omar et al., 2009).
+CALIPSO determines the type based on an algorithm consisting of both backscatter measurements and volume depolarization ratio measurements (Omar et al., 2009).
 The algorithm uses at least five input parameters to make this determination: altitude, integrated attenuated backscatter measurements, location, surface type, and volume depolarization ratio (Omar et al, 2009).
 Although this algorithm does generate the aerosol subtype, it cannot discriminate between the sources of the aerosol (Omar et al, 2009).
+Then you could just put (Omar et al., 2009) after the final sentence.

 One aerosol that requires such attention is smoke.
 Because of its various compositions and change in structure over time, it is difficult to track smoke plumes as they move through the environment from source fires.
 Generally, smoke particles begin as chains of nanometer sized particles.
 However, “with aging these chains tend to collapse into irregular aggregates of small particles,” (Sun et al, 2013).
 These chains are more difficult to detect with the algorithms listed above.
 Our proposed tool will help researchers document smoke plume objects with a human eye and track them as they move across the environment.